On this page:

 About this walking track

-A stunning 3 km walk amongst the low snow gums with views across the surrounding alpine valleys, leading up to the historical Craigs Hut.
-Perched atop Mt Stirling, Craig’s Hut offers stunning views of the ranges and is one of the regions most photographed landmarks.
+This stunning 3km return walk passes amongst the low snow gums with views across the surrounding alpine valleys, leading up to Craig's Hut.

 Photo gallery